matyasf/stardust-library-js/README.md

 # stardust-library-js

-TypeScript version of the Stardust library for the web.
+TypeScript version of the Stardust library for the web. very much WIP, far from complete